sadiela/midi_generation/scripts/README.md

 **Open Questions**:
 1. How can we make our algorithm differentiable?
 2. How can we make sure note position is prioritized over note length?
+4. How does this problem reduce to finding the highest-scoring path between the start and end node on a DAG?

+### Entry 1/11/2022